A repair-first mindset can provide multiple benefits for today’s collision centres.

 Yet this also means correctly determining whether a part or panel can be repaired instead of replaced.

-In order to make that decision, four key criterial must be assessed:
+To make that decision, four key criteria must be assessed:

 - Safety characteristics are not altered or affected

 - Aesthetics are restored